aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 # Set the ID of an existing Change Control to manage without performing a deployment.
 # cv_change_control_id: <str>

-# Set the note used when approving the Change Control.
+# Set the note used when approving or unapproving the Change Control.
 By default this will be "Automatic approval by AVD".
 # cv_change_control_approval_note: <str>

-# Set the note used when unapproving the Change Control.
-By default this will be "Automatically unapproved by AVD".
-# cv_change_control_unapproval_note: <str>

 # Set the note used when starting the Change Control.
 By default this will be "Automatically started by AVD".
 # cv_change_control_start_note: <str>